ovh/docs/pages/account/api/first-steps/guide.en-gb.md

 - Click `Login`{.action} in the upper right.
 - Enter your OVHcloud credentials.
-- Set a timeline, labeled **Validity**, during which you allow actions through the OVHcloud APIs.
+- Set a timeline, labelled **Validity**, during which you allow actions through the OVHcloud APIs.

 ![API](images/login.png){.thumbnail}